iguridi/stock-market/README.md

 - If final exchange price last day was lower than the previous one, sell twice
 - Every time someone buys, a new selling offer is made, at a higher price than the new sell price
 - Every time someone sells, a new buying offer is made, at a lower price than the new buy price
+- Bid-ask spread is random between 1 and 10

 Example result: